AlitaBernachot/ol-cesium/index.md

 -----------

 - OpenLayers unmanaged layers are not discoverable and as a consequence not supported.
-Plain layers should be used instead or the synchronization managed manually.
+Plain layers should be used instead of the synchronization managed manually.
 See https://github.com/openlayers/ol-cesium/issues/350.

 - OpenLayers interactions are not supported in 3d.
 See https://github.com/openlayers/ol-cesium/issues/655.